iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Projection onto Hilbert Spaces.md

 **Remarks**:

-A subspace in Hilbert space is convex, but not necessarily closed.
+A linear subspace in Hilbert space is convex, but not necessarily closed.
 If it's closed, then we can applied the above theorems and the theorem below.

 #### **Thm | Characterizing Hilbert Space Projections**